Ohio food bank receives $100,000 in contributions following Joe Burrow's Heisman speech

 Joe Burrow's Heisman trophy win can be described as the gift that keeps on giving.

-Since LSU's star quarterback became the 85th winner of the renowned award, Athens County Food Pantry has received over $90,000 in donations.
+Since LSU's star quarterback became the 85th winner of the renowned award, Athens County Food Pantry has received $342,339 in donations.

 According to the organization's Facebook page, a quote from Burrow's acceptance speech inspired the generosity.